Alluysl/minecraft-dust-cloud-generator/README.md

 ## Compilation

+Commands are to be run in the `C` folder, where the makefile is.

 Run `make` or `make gen_obj_color` to compile the OBJ-based generator that uses a texture.

 Run `make gen_obj` to compile the OBJ-based generator that uses a plain color.